Walks, Tramping & Hiking in Punakaiki

 From the main road (SH6) 1km south of Punakaiki, follow the gravel road to an area where you can park your car.
 Look for signs for the beginning of the track.

-When tramping or hiking in the New Zealand bush, make sure you stay safe.
+When tramping in the New Zealand bush, make sure you stay safe.
 Information is available from the New Zealand Mountain Safety Council.

 Paparoa National Park Maps